cyfronet-hpc/hpcbursar/README.md

 ### service

-`service` folder contain version 1 (`v1`) of API.
-It is divided into `admin` API that only admin of this project is able to check and `user` API which handles information about user's grant info.
+`service` folder contains version 1 (`v1`) of API.
+It is divided into `admin` API that only admin of this project is able to access and `user` API which handles information about user's grant info.

 ### storage